volons/volons/README.md

 - [Use Volons node module to write code for drones with nodejs](#use-volons-node-module-to-write-code-for-drones-with-nodejs)
 - [Run and Monitor Mission](#run-and-monitor-mission)

 You are familiar with **Nodejs** and **Docker**!
-So, you are going to install your development platform then takeoff and monitor a px4-simulator in ~20 minutes.
+So, you are going to install your development platform then takeoff and monitor a simulator in ~5 minutes.

 ## Install And Start Local Volons Developer Stack